parthp2107/demo-gitpage/entities/table.md

 ### tableJoins

+ - This schema defines the type to capture information about how columns in this table are joined with columns in the other tables.
  - Type: `object`
  - This schema <u>does not</u> accept additional properties.
  - **Properties**
 	 - **startDate**
+		 - Date can be only from today going back to last 29 days.
 		 - &#36;ref: [../../type/basic.json#/definitions/date](../types/basic.md#date)
 	 - **dayCount**
 		 - Type: `integer`